Equestrian Sports at the Olympics

-The 1952 rule change also allowed women to compete for the first time in the equestrian events.
+The 1952 rule change allowed women to compete for the first time in the equestrian events.
 Women competed initially in dressage only before moving to the other events.
 It remains the only Olympic sport where men and women compete alongside each other, in the mixed events.

 Equestrian is also the only sport at the modern Games involving animals.
 This proved a problem at the 1956 Melbourne Olympics.
 The country’s quarantine laws forced the equestrian programme to relocate to Sweden, separate from the other events.

 Twenty years later, Princess Anne competed at the Montreal Games as part of the GB team.
-The connection between Royalty and equestrian sport extended further at the London 2012 Olympics.
+The connection between Royalty and equestrian sport extended further in the London 2012 Olympics.
 She memorably presented her daughter, Zara Phillips, with a silver medal as part of the GB Eventing team.